adomokos/climb_that_mountain/blog/2016/03/why-make.md

 Of course, some of the religious Rails disciples dismissed this, but productivity over religion has a higher precedence for me.

-I was amazed a few weeks ago when I found a [blog post](http://marmelab.com/blog/2016/02/29/auto-documented-makefile.html) on how to add task descripition to Make targets.
+A few weeks ago I found a [blog post](http://marmelab.com/blog/2016/02/29/auto-documented-makefile.html) on how to add task description to Make targets.
 I updated my Makefiles, and now, when I run `make` in the terminal, this is what I see:

 ![make-output](/resources/2016/03/make_output.jpg)